 Claiming His Chance

-Book one in the Feral Breed Followings series
+A novel set in the Feral Breed World

 After a long year of tragedy and battles, Cahill of the Southern Appalachia pack is hoping to spend a little time alone on his mountain.
 But with no mate to worry about, the safety of the pack falls on his shoulders, as does paying off the guards he’d hired to keep the mountain safe while he was away.
 Protecting the pack means heading off to participate in an underground fight club where shifters take to the ring for fame, fortune, and debt repayment.
 A ring some don’t make it out of alive.